kujeger/flatpak-gog/README.md

 `flatpak run com.gog.BaldursGate2EnhancedEdition`

 ## Disk-space use
-maker.sh leaves a tarball of parts of the extracted installer.
-This tarball is needed by flatpak-builder to build the flatpak, but can safely be deleted after you have made sure the game runs.

 flatpak-builder leaves some caching in .flatpak-builder, and the prepared Build/GAMENAME directory.
-These can also be safely removed once you have the game running.
+These can be safely removed once you have the game running.

-the flatpak repo contains the games you have packaged.
+The flatpak repo contains the games you have packaged.
 Don't delete this.

-If you are planning to build a lot of flatpaks, disk use will quickly balloon.
+If you are planning to build a lot of flatpaks, disk use will quickly balloon, as each game takes space in both the (local) flatpak repo, and when installed.

 ## Troubleshooting
 Sometimes the start.sh script provided from GOG does not work right in our flatpak.